History of Greece: Roman Greece (146 BC – AD 324)

-In the 2nd century BC, Greece was conquered by the Roman Republic and came under its control.
-Still, Greek culture flourished during this period—city-states maintained a level of political autonomy, and Roman society adopted many aspects of Greek culture.
-For example, Roman poets like Ovid, Virgil, and Horace retold and adopted many Greek myths of old, folding them into Roman culture.
-Roman society even claimed to share a cultural lineage with Greece, as exemplified by Virgil's epic, the Aeneid, which details their founding myth of how the Roman people descended from the Trojan Aeneas of Homeric lore.
+In the 148 and 146 BC, Greece was conquered by the Roman Republic and came under its control.
+Still, Greek culture flourished during this period - city-states maintained a level of political autonomy, and Roman society adopted many aspects of Greek culture.

-Although the period of Roman rule in Greece is conventionally dated as starting from the sacking of Corinth by the Roman Lucius Mummius in 146 BC, Macedonia had already come under Roman control with the defeat of its king, Perseus, by the Roman Aemilius Paullus at Pydna in 168 BC.
+Macedonia had already come under Roman control with the defeat of its king, Perseus, by the Roman Aemilius Paullus at Pydna in 168 BC with the Romans initially dividing the region into four smaller republics.

-The Romans divided the region into four smaller republics, and in 146 BC Macedonia officially became a province, with its capital at Thessalonica.
+Macedonia officially becaming a Roman province in 146 BC, with its capital at Thessalonica, around the time of the sack of Corinth by Lucius Mummius, and the period Roman rule in Greece conventionally is dated as starting from.
 The rest of the Greek city-states eventually paid homage to Rome, ending their de jure autonomy as well.
 The Romans left local administration to the Greeks without making any attempt to abolish traditional political patterns.
 The agora in Athens continued to be the center of civic and political life.

 Emperor Caracalla's decree in 212 AD, the Constitutio Antoniniana, extended citizenship outside Italy to all free adult men in the entire Roman Empire, effectively raising provincial populations to equal status with the city of Rome itself.
 The importance of this decree is historical, not political.
 It set the basis for integration, where the economic and judicial mechanisms of the state could be applied throughout the Mediterranean as was once done from Latium into all Italy.
 In practice, integration did not take place uniformly.
 Societies already integrated with Rome, such as Greece, were favored by the decree, as opposed to the further away, poorer, or more culturally different provinces like Britain, Palestine, or Egypt.

-Caracalla's decree did not set in motion the processes that led to the transfer of power from Italy and the West to Greece and the East, but rather accelerated them, setting the foundations for the millennium-long rise of Greece, in the form of the Eastern Roman Empire, as a major power in Europe and the Mediterranean in the Middle Ages.
+Caracalla's decree did not set in motion the processes that led to the transfer of power from Italy and the West to Greece and the East, but rather accelerated them, setting the foundations for the millennium-long rise of Greece, in the form of the Byzantine Empire, as a major power in Europe and the Mediterranean in the Middle Ages.